On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Diagonal approximation: effects in simulations

 \subsection{Parameter constraints: MCMC and scatter}

-Given 2000 independent realizations of both the \textsc{Quijote} dark matter N-body simulations and the \textsc{Patchy} galaxy mocks (presented in Section \ref{sec: sims}), we proceed to compare the recovered parameters $\{\sigma_8,f,\alpha_\parallel,\alpha_\bot\}$ obtained via the traditional approach of MCMC sampling of the posterior distributions with the scatter of maximum likelihood values for each realization.
-If the statistical approximations adopted --mainly the Gaussian likelihood and optionally the diagonal covariance-- are correct, then the MCMC sampling would weight properly the data from all realizations, implying that the two approaches would yield comparable error bars.
+Given 2000 independent realizations of both the \textsc{Quijote} dark matter N-body simulations and the \textsc{Patchy} galaxy mocks (presented in Section \ref{sec: sims}), we proceed to compare the recovered parameters $\{\sigma_8,f,\alpha_\parallel,\alpha_\bot\}$ and their estimated uncertainties with two different methods.
+In particular, we contrast the constraints obtained via the traditional approach of MCMC sampling of the posterior distributions (credible intervals), with the scatter of maximum likelihood values for each realization (confidence intervals).
+If the statistical approximations adopted---mainly the Gaussian likelihood and optionally the diagonal covariance---are correct, then the MCMC posteriors would have correct coverage properties and thus the two approaches would yield comparable error-bars.

 Figure \ref{fig: mcmc_vs_scatter} shows that in both sets of simulations, the diagonal covariance MCMC fails to capture the information that is obtained with the scatter of maximum likelihood values, especially for the dilation parameters $\alpha_\parallel,\alpha_\bot$.
-The diagonal approximation produces {\it a)} a larger scatter hence larger actual uncertainties; {\it b)} an incorrect posterior estimate via the MCMC, which produces an underestimate of the actual errors.
+The diagonal approximation produces {\it a)} a larger scatter hence larger actual uncertainties; and {\it b)} an incorrect posterior estimate via the MCMC, which produces an underestimate of the actual errors (i.e., the diagonal approximation yields credible intervals that are smaller than the corresponding confidence intervals and thus have no {\it coverage}).
 This behavior is not unexpected at all: the diagonal covariance approximation makes the adopted estimator and likelihood suboptimal as anticipated above and discussed also in \cite{sellentin2019debiasing,percival2022matching}.